renukaramkumar/udportfolio/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+Part 2: Optimize Frames per Second in pizza.html
+   To optimize pizza.html the code is tweaked till the frames per second rate is 60 fps and can by done using Chrome developer tools described here: Chrome Dev Tools tips-and-tricks.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")